 If others are in the same area as the meeting or participate in the activities in any manner, then they should be counted.
 We do believe that all individual participants, including children, who attend an event should be counted.

-It is recommended and encouraged that Life Group activities should take necessary steps to maintain adequate social distancing at a minimum of 6 feet.
+It is recommended and encouraged that Life Group activities should take necessary steps to maintain adequate social distancing at a minimum of 6 feet at all gatherings.
 Any meeting location should be sufficiently large to accommodate adequate social distancing.
 Precautions should also be made for adequate social distancing for entrance and exit.

 People who are comfortable in group gatherings.
 If someone is in an at-risk group, we encourage them to continue to meet online.
 We will continue to offer online options for all group activities.
 We request and encourage individuals in an at-risk group to not attend any in-person activities at this time.
 The at-risk groups are generally described in the following categories:

 Each member of Broadmoor is a vital part of our family and worship experience.
-Currently, our Governor’s executive order 1492 strongly encourages anyone over the age of 65 to stay in home as much as possible.
+Currently, our Governor’s executive order 1492 as extended strongly encourages anyone over the age of 65 to stay in home as much as possible.
 We deeply regret these circumstances and realize this may be painful and could lead to feelings of loss and isolation.
 We understand a number of otherwise healthy people in this age group will choose to attend in-person gatherings as soon as comfortable.
-We request and encourage anyone who does participate to implement social distancing, wear a cloth mask or facial covering, practice good hygiene, environmental cleanliness, sanitation and comply with other applicable guidelines.
+Anyone who does participate is expected to implement social distancing, wear a cloth mask or facial covering, practice good hygiene, environmental cleanliness, sanitation, and comply with other applicable guidelines.
 We pray that soon we will be able to encourage anyone and everyone to engage community in-person through Life Group.

 Yes.
 Zoom, Facetime or a similar platform should be offered for ALL Life Group activities.
 We should provide a means for participation by all members including the ones who are either in an at-risk group or may not feel comfortable yet attending in person for whatever reason